CodenameCrew/codename-website/src/pages/wiki/modding/scripting/shaders.md

 ## Important: Runtime Initialization of Globals

-In OpenGL ES, global variables declared without a storage qualifier (const, uniform, or varying) must be initialized with constant expressions at compile time.
+In OpenGL ES (such as on mobile and web), global variables declared without a storage qualifier (const, uniform, or varying) must be initialized with constant expressions at compile time.
 This means you cannot assign runtime-dependent values like openfl_TextureCoordv.xy or openfl_TextureSize directly to global variables outside a function.

 For example: